Chase-Snyder-WVU/ros2_ws_Chase_Snyder/README.md

 > This implementation uses **only linear x and y velocity** with no turning or angular models.

 ## Main Features
-- C++ odometry node that integrats velocity to estimate robot pose and publishes robot pose with `/tf` broadcast.
+- C++ odometry node that integrates velocity to estimate robot pose and publishes robot pose with `/tf` broadcast.
 - Python controller node using TF2 feeback and a state machine to drive the square path by publishing velocity commands.
 - Custom `.srv` service to reset robot pose.
 - URDF robot model and visualization in RViz.